Code-Institute-Submissions/Jokes-Quotes/README.md

 1. As a user seeking entertainment, I want to find jokes and quotes quickly and easily, so that I can satisfy my own interests.

-2. As a fan of jokes and/or quotes, I want to find new content, so that I can enjoy it and share with friends.
+2. As a fan of jokes and/or quotes, I want to find new content, so that I can enjoy it and share it with friends.

 3. As a consumer, I want to be entertained, have fun and be inspired, so that I can enjoy the experience and share it with friends.

 4. As a potential contributor, I want to submit my own jokes and quotes, so that I can get involved and share them with others.

-5. As a Content Marketer, I want to find original content and catchy material, so that I can use it to liven up my output.
+5. As a content marketer, I want to find original content and catchy material, so that I can use it to liven up my output.

-6. As a Niche Blogger, I want to get interesting content for my blog such as inspiring quotes of the day or funny jokes and images, so I can keep up to date with my interests.

-7. As a commercial art buyer, I want to know if the artist undertakes commissions and be able to contact them, so that my blog stays fresh and appealing to my followers.
+6. As a niche blogger, I want to find interesting content for my blog, so that it stays fresh and appealing to my followers.

 Further information and screenshots showing how this project meets the user's needs can be